maartenq/cnert/docs/index.md

 # Cnert - TLS Certificates for testing

-Cnert is trying to be a simple API for creating TLS Certificates testing purposes.
+Cnert is simple Python API for creating TLS Certificates and stuff for testing purposes (on top of [cryptography]).

-[cnert.CA][] makes CAs, intermediate CAs and [certificates][cnert._Cert] and has several methods for introspection.
+[cnert.CA][] makes it easy to create CAs, intermediate CAs.
+These CA objects can then issue directly [certificates][cnert._Cert].

+Cnert can make CSRs.
+CA objects also use these to issue certificates.

+Subject and Issuer Name Attributes, Subject Alternative Names, not_before_date and not_after_data can all be set.

+Cnert has different methods to introspect these.

+Cnert is made specially made for testing application that *do something* with TLS certificate and there for can make tailor made certificates for testing those apps.

+If you don't need that and you just need any "old" certificate, you probably better of with [trustme], trust me, or better: trust them.

 ## Usage